skimpax/fbxosctrl/README.md

 ###### Dependancies:
-python-requests
+python-requests and python3-zeroconf
 You can use this command to install them:
-> apt-get install python-requests
+> apt-get install python-requests python3-zeroconf

 ###### Usage: